FizaShaikh293/thm-writeups/B99/B99-writeup.md

 | 1 | User flag   | `ee11cbb19052e40b07aac0ca060c23ee`   |
 | 2 | Root flag   | `63a9f0ea7bb98050796b649e85481845`   |

-**Would I recommend this room?** Yes — it's a clean, low-frustration introduction to combining basic enumeration (FTP, HTTP source) with credential attacks (Hydra, stegcracker) and a textbook GTFOBins privilege escalation.
-Good first "real" box for anyone past the absolute fundamentals.
+**Would I recommend this room?** Cool, cool, cool, cool, cool — yes, no doubt.
+It's a clean, low-frustration intro to enumeration (FTP, HTTP source), credential attacks (Hydra, stegcracker), and a textbook GTFOBins privesc, all wrapped in a Brooklyn 99 bow.
+Good first "real" box for anyone past the absolute fundamentals, and a fine reminder that most "hacking" is just reading the note somebody left lying around.

 ---